20 Foods Ruining Your Weight Loss Goals

 If you are working toward starting or continuing a healthy weight loss journey, it is important to be mindful of your nutrition habits.
 Even regular movement and exercise can be offset by continuous poor food choices.
 Unfortunately, products at the supermarket will tout their low-fat, diet, or natural ingredients, but sometimes, these same foods and beverages can derail your progress and make you feel sluggish in the process.
 Yes, there are plenty of foods ruining those weight loss goals of yours.

-"If you are hoping to lose weight or simply trying to improve your eating habits, it is particularly important to look beyond the label," Mascha Davis MPH, RDN, private practice registered dietitian nutritionist, founder of NomadistaNutrition.com and author of the newly released book Eat Your Vitamins, told us.
+"If you are hoping to lose weight or simply trying to improve your eating habits, it is particularly important to look beyond the label," Mascha Davis MPH, RDN, private practice registered dietitian nutritionist, founder of NomadistaNutrition.com and author of Eat Your Vitamins, told us.
 "Just because many products are labeled as 'organic', 'gluten-free', 'natural', or 'fiber-rich', it doesn't mean that they are necessarily a good choice.
 It may make you think they are promoting long-term health, but in reality, some of them could have lots of extra ingredients such as added sugars, sodium, and hydrogenated oils."

 By becoming aware of some of these so-called "health" foods, you can set yourself on a path to gaining energy and maintaining your intentional weight loss, instead of being tricked by these foods that are ruining your weight loss goals.
 Here are 20 items best swapped for whole food options and enjoyed in moderation to help you lose weight and feel your best.
+And be sure you're stocked up on The 7 Healthiest Foods to Eat Right Now.

 Salads are a no-brainer meal option when you are working toward your weight loss goals.
 You can combine so many vegetables, fruits, and lean proteins for a nutritional meal, but if you are also loading up on bottled salad dressings, you'll counteract all of the healthful, delicious items in your salad.